electricallen/homelab-gitops/tools/vaultwardenVolumeInit/README.md

 ## Required Items
 * A service account (See below)
-* Backup of the `/data` directory stored at `./vaultwardenData`
+* Backup of the Vaultwarden server's `/data` directory
-    * If this is on another server somewhere, you could retrieve it with EG `scp -r user@your.server.example.com:/path/to/data ./vaultwardenData`

 ### Creating a service account